 Purpose case: Security Event Logs

 Security event logs should be designed to inform the security team about any event they should be aware of.
-Ask the security team what they need from the logs: does this include the “happy flows” in your audit-logs?
-Dos this include all the error-states in your application logs?
+Ask the security team what they need from the logs: does this include the "happy flows" in your audit logs?
+Does this include all the error states in your application logs?
 A security event log should be based on a threat model.
 What are you afraid of?
 Which scenario might be problematic to the security of the system and/or users?

 2. Secrets in Logging

 We often have to load secrets, such as credentials and/or cryptographic keys into our application.
-These secrets can be easily misused, when they fall into the wrong hands.
-Think of passwords to powerful administrative backends, or signing keys used to proof that a transaction came from the system to which the key belongs.
+These secrets can be easily misused when they fall into the wrong hands.
+Think of passwords to powerful administrative backends, or signing keys used to prove that a transaction came from the system to which the key belongs.
 In both cases, an attacker can easily do harm with them.
-Therefore, it is better not to put these kind of secrets in logging.
+Therefore, it is better not to put these kinds of secrets in logging.
 After all: anybody with access to these logs might be able to leverage the secrets for a privilege escalation.
-A nice example of this can be found at challenge 8 of OWASP WrongSecrets.
+A nice example of this can be found at challenge 8 of OWASP WrongSecrets on GitHub.

 3. Sensitive Data in Logging